f-hamidlab/Zhuravskaya-ASNMD/README.md

-# A widespread role of alternative splicing coupled with nonsense-mediated decay in accelerating downregulation of non-neuronal genes in developing neurons
+# Alternative splicing coupled to nonsense-mediated decay coordinates downregulation of non-neuronal genes in developing neurons

 This repository contains the scripts used to generate the data presented in our manuscript.
 The codes for processing RNA-sequencing data